Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 # Done

-This is how you can run a band structure calculation using exabyte.io.
-For a more comprehensive tutorial on how to run a bandstructure calculation including editing input files click [here](/tutorials/band-structure.md).
+This is how you can run a simple electronic band structure calculation using exabyte.io.
+For a comprehensive tutorials readers may explore "Tutorials" section of the navigation on the left.